dmbarbour/wikilon/docs/AwelonLang.md

 That is, texts are simply an ASCII-encoded list of bytes.
 Like natural numbers, `null` and `cons` must be defined in the dictionary, and *Accelerators* will determine the de-facto standard definitions.

 Embedded texts are limited to ASCII minus control characters and double-quote.
-There are no escape characters!
-However, it's not difficult to wrap texts with processing to handle user-defined escapes, e.g. `["hello\nmulti-line\nworld" literal]` might evaluate to a binary with line-feeds in place of each `\n` sequence, and a standard processing functions could easily be accelerated and supported in *Editable Views*.
+There are no escape sequences!
+However, it is not difficult to wrap a text with processors to rewrite with user-defined escapes, e.g. `["hello\nmulti-line\nworld" literal]` might evaluate to a binary with line-feeds in place of each `\n` sequence.
+Similarly, we could support base64 binary representations.
+Working with multi-line texts and inline binaries can be made more convenient with support of *Projectional Editing*.

-*Note:* For large texts and binaries, developers are encouraged to leverage *Secure Hash Resources* at the dictionary layer, and rope-like data structures where appropriate.
+*Note:* For larger texts and binaries, developers are encouraged to leverage *Secure Hash Resources* at the dictionary layer.
+For even larger ones, a rope-like data structure with binary blocks may be appropriate.
 Embedded texts are intended for labels, test data, inline comments, one-liner micro-DSLs, etc..

 ## Annotations